city-of-saint-louis/gis-asset-manager-ui/README.md

 When the asset selection requirements have been met by the user, the array of chosen assets ('chosenAssets') becomes available to the parent application through a custom event.

-The parent application can then receive the 'chosenAssets' array through the use of a custom event listener.
+The parent application can then receive the 'chosenAssets' array through the use of a custom event listener and use the data as needed.

 ## **Contents**